CingisAlexander/CingisAlexander.github.io/sql_quick_reference.md

 Great!
 We now know how to solve the above requests.
 But, we are still curious and would like to discover:
 1. total amount of purchases per brand, shop
-2. total amount of purchases per brand, shop
+2. total amount of purchases per brand
 2. total amount of purchases per shop

 To solve these requests we can use `cube` operation: